netbox-community/netbox-topology-views/README.md

 The coordinates are stored as: "X;Y".

-Please read the "Configure" chapter to set the `allow_coordinates_saving` option to True.
+Please navigate to `General Options` page and set the `Allow Coordinates Saving` option to True.
-You might also set the `always_save_coordinates` option to True.
+You might also set the `Always Save Coordinates` option to True.

 ## Configure

-If you want to override the default values configure the `PLUGINS_CONFIG` in your `netbox configuration.py`.
+Almost all options can be assigned a default value per user directly in the plugin.
+The default value can be overridden on the filter page.

+The remaining options must be configured in the `PLUGINS_CONFIG` section of your `netbox/configuration.py`.

 Example:
 ```
 PLUGINS_CONFIG = {
     'netbox_topology_views': {
-        'preselected_device_roles': ['Router', 'Firewall'],
-        'hide_single_cable_logical_conns': True
+        'static_image_directory': 'netbox_topology_views/img',
+        'preselected_tags': ['IPS', 'ADC']
     }
 }
 ```